What do the warning lamps and indicators in my Ford mean?

 Stability Control Off

-Illuminates when you switch the system off.
-It goes out when you switch the system back on or when you switch the ignition off.
+It illuminates when you switch the Stability Control System off.
+This lamp turns off when you switch the system back on or when you switch the ignition off.